Our approach to sustainability

 Processes | Electricity from 100 % wind power | Heating from climate friendly wood chips

 The pure nature of our leisure and passion is driven by a natural resource, the wind.
 But with an Elvstrøm sail to power you, you make another choice.
 Your sail is produced using CO2 neutral energy from wind.
 The Elvstrøm Sails production loft is totally run on 100 % clean electricity – windpower - created by Danish land wind turbines.
-Through the “MedVind” we also buy extra wind energy to cover the electricity used by sub-suppliers outside of Denmark.
+We also buy extra wind energy to cover the electricity used by sub-suppliers outside of Denmark.
 And in addition to that we use climate friendly heating from wood chips to heat our plant in Denmark.

 Materials | Recycled plastic bottles | Recyclable materials